Mandy Moore, a passionate entrepreneur, has one foot in the business world and the other in the parenting world.

 1. Encourage your child to make their own decisions.

-One of the easiest ways to help your child learn to make decisions is through one of the most common questions we hear children ask: "what are having for dinner?"
+One of the easiest ways to help your child learn to make decisions is through one of the most common questions we hear children ask: "what are we having for dinner?"
 To help your child think like an entrepreneur and make their own decisions, turn the question back on them and ask them "what would you like for dinner?"
 Giving your child a chance to make their own decisions will help them learn how to take risks and think creatively.

 Other ways you can encourage your child to make their own decisions are: